 In recent years Dr. Thompson has continued to calibrate neutron detectors within NIST calibration services, but expanded his device testing to assist the Department of Homeland Security in its Neutron Detector Replacement Program.

-As part of the world-wide effort to find an alternative to 3He in neutron detectors, Dr. Thompson is currently involved in the effort to develop A Novel Optical Technique for Rapid Detection of Neutrons; this research has resulted in two patents.
+As part of the world-wide effort to find an alternative to 3He in neutron detectors, Dr. Thompson is currently involved in the effort to develop a neutron detector based on noble gas scintillation after a thermal-neutron induced nuclear reaction, this research has resulted in two patents.
 He is also working on the Neutron Cross Section Standards project and a new project to develop alternative standard neutron sources based on neutron generators for instrument calibrations.

 Dr. Thompson contributes his time and energy to the broader NIST community by chairing the Ionizing Radiation Safety Committee.